+Chapter 24.
 Setting the Number of Days Information is Retained in Transaction Register

-The application supports the use of a customer override (edit) property file to override default property settings in the property files.
-The customer override property file is not changed during installation of the application or application upgrades or patches.
+Sterling B2B Integrator supports the use of a customer override (edit) property file to override default property settings in the property files.
+The customer override property file is not changed during installation of Sterling B2B Integrator or application upgrades or patches.
 To prevent having your customized settings overwritten, use overrides whenever possible rather than editing the actual property file.

-If you have made changes to the property file, either directly or by editing the associated .in files in a previous version, your changes may be overwritten when a patch is applied.
+If you have made changes to the property file, either directly or by editing the associated in files in a previous version, your changes may be overwritten when a patch is applied.
 To prevent this, create a customer_overrides.properties file and reapply your modifications using overrides to the applicable property files in the customer_overrides.properties file.
 See each properties file for comments on each property in the file.